godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 The following section will be a collection of tips for creating animation for your rigs.
-If unsure about how the animation system in Godot works, refresh it by checking again the :ref:`doc-animations`.
+If unsure about how the animation system in Godot works, refresh it by checking again the :ref:`doc_animations`.

 2D Animation
 ------------